ljdursi/go-model-service/variant-service/docs/error_codes.md

 ## 400--- Codes

+##### 403001

+Attempted a forbidden "GET all"-type request.

+GET requests for this entity are permitted only with some query parameters provided in the query string.

 ##### 405001

 Attempted to modify an existing record with POST (record creation), which should only be done with PUT (record modification).